SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StyleGuide.rst

     def sayHello(personName: String, salutation: String) -> String {...}

-    sayHello(personName: "Dave", salutation: "Howdy!")
+    sayHello(personName: "Tim", salutation: "Howdy!")

 *Rationale:
-This mirrors Objective-C's selector-style use of colons for declaring and calling methods.*
+This follows Objective-C's selector-style use of colons for calling methods, and unifies the style for both calling and declaration.*

 Colons after ``UpperCamelCase`` names should have a space on *both* sides of the colon::